 - Do not use an adhesive tape to affix the catheter to the penis, as that is not there purpose and can lead to complications like penis restriction, inflexibility of the catheter, and trauma to the penis.

 - To avoid skin irritation, do not shave pubic hair.

-Wear times can vary based on the type of external condom catheter being used and a patient's skin sensitivity.
+Wear times can vary based on the type of product being used and a patient's skin sensitivity.
 Generally, wear times are between 12 and 72 hours and should be re-evaluated periodically.

-- Removal of the male external catheter is easily done by soaking the penis with a warm washcloth for approximately 30 seconds.
+- Removal is easily done by soaking the penis with a warm washcloth for approximately 30 seconds.

 - Unless otherwise indicated by the manufacturer, make sure to remove the catheter daily for cleaning and skin inspection.

 Many problems with male catheters are commonly attributed to equipment malfunctions and user error.
 Many of these problems can be avoided altogether with proper hygiene and precise knowledge of application.
 Some of the following complications may arise from use:

 - Ischemic tissue injury.

 Why does my condom catheter keep falling off from my penis?

 - The sizing might be incorrect.
 If you think this might be a possibility, make sure to peruse our Sizing Guide.
 Please be aware that the penis can vary in size according to fluctuations in temperature and position.
 If you find yourself having this problem, try measuring the penis in the position when a male catheter most commonly slides off of the penis.